 Malaysia official: N.Korea leader's brother slain at airport

+Malaysian police says a unidentified North Korean man died en route to hospital from a...
 Flint's mayor and the governor are meeting to discuss Michigan's decision to no longer fund residential water bill credits or help the city pay for water from a Detroit-area system.
-The man charged with killing five people at a Florida airport lied on his application to be a security guard in Alaska, and he was fired after only a few months on the job because of the state of his mental health.
+Jerry Sandusky's adult son is in jail, awaiting a preliminary hearing scheduled for next week on child sexual abuse charges.

 Discussions